electrumpayments/billpay-test-server/README.md

 }
 ```

-Or, if a confirmation or reversal is sent but no request precedes them, something similar to the following will occur:
+Or, if a confirmation or reversal are sent but no request precedes them, something similar to the following can be expected:

 ```json
 {